Translate

 (Fragment) Madara Auzenbaha.
 House for Starlings, 2025

-Winter is the time for the cultural season when Jurmala’s cultural spaces transform into a warm refuge – a place to enrich the mind and spirit while everything else seems quiet.
-The program offers exhibitions showcasing the creativity of local artists and displays featuring works by international creators.
-The exhibition program encompasses both classical and contemporary art processes, and it also includes special programs dedicated to exploring history.
-Discover the season's highlights!
+Spring is the time when Jūrmala’s cultural spaces become part of a spring-inspired city walk – a place to enrich the mind and spirit awakening alongside nature.
+The exhibition program covers both classical and contemporary art processes and offers special programs dedicated to historical exploration.
+Discover the season’s most remarkable events!

 Jūrmala Museum (Tirgoņu Street 29, Majori)